maxwellalvord/galactic-age/README.md

 ## Description
-This logic will calculate logic
+This logic will calculate your relative age compared to earth with a separate class of logic for each planet.
+Inputting a life expectancy yields logic to tell the user how long they have left to live or how long they have outlived the expected age.

 ## Setup/Installation Requirements